Horlawhumy-dev/cloudgen_tf_script/README.md

 8. Review the output to ensure that the planned infrastructure matches your requirements.

-If the preview looks correct, run the following command to create the AWS environment:
+If the preview looks correct, run the following command to create the AWS environment using the variables file:
 ```bash
 terraform apply -var-file="testing.tfvars"
 ```